MediWound (NASDAQ:MDWD) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of MediWound (NASDAQ:MDWD) in a research report sent to investors on Monday morning.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com began coverage on shares of MediWound (NASDAQ:MDWD) in a research note issued to investors on Tuesday.
+The firm set a “sell” rating on the biopharmaceutical company’s stock.

 MediWound Ltd. is a biopharmaceutical company engaging in the development, manufacture, and commercialization of products to address needs in the fields of severe burns, chronic wounds, and other hard-to-heal wounds.
 Its product is NexoBrid.
 The company was founded by Lior Rosenberg and Marian Gorecki in 2001 and is headquartered in Yavne, Israel.